feedforward-sh/tutorials/01-zh-gemini.md

 3.  **Final Adjustment:** Make smaller, more controlled adjustments to achieve a perfectly parallel position closer to the curb.
 ```

 So far so good.
 As we can see from response, Gemini succesfully recognizes that parking attempt was problematic and suggested some corrective actions.
-Let's  see how we can further improve the level of detail and quality of corrections be leveraging zero-shot prompting.
+Let's  see how we can further improve the level of detail and quality of corrections by leveraging zero-shot prompting.

 ## Zero-Shot Prompting